Skip to main content

 We will then 3D print their bespoke helmet in our in-house workshop.

-Starting helmet therapy treatment
+Starting helmet treatment

 Just one week after the scan, we’ll fit your baby’s LOC Cranioband Lite helmet.
 This appointment lasts 60 to 90 minutes, during which we’ll make any adjustments to ensure the helmet fits well.